sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Karen arrives in stable house

 Getting treated by Friar
-- Insight check - 10: get vibe that he's read a lot of books
+- Insight check - 10: get vibe that he's read a lot of books. seems like he's on a goal oriented/set path - he's not very invested in what's happening around him
+- He's frowning (???? freaky looking)